Art Concrete How-to

 AIR ENTRAINERS and PLASTICIZERS:

 These are difficult to source.
 Master Builders is one manufacturer, but won't sell small quantities.
 Try your local ready mix supplier.
 Air entrainers are only essential for outdoor work in frost zones.
 Plasticizers are not essential, they just increase strength.
 If you can't find a plasticizer like Pozzolith or Polyhede, you can use the latex or acrylic additives in water, although they are more expensive in large quantities.
+See our links page for suppliers.

 SILICA FUME: